 He became moret emphatic by chomping at the water as he came closer

-On one occasion we had to put on the breaks and yield to a herd of cape buffalo who decided to cross in front of us
+On one occasion we had to put on the brakes and yield to a herd of cape buffalo who decided to cross in front of us

 The area abounds with bird life.
 This is a yellow billed stork.